List of ambassadors of the United States to the United Nations Human Rights Council: History

 The U.S. delegation to the Human Rights Council is a part of the U.S. Mission Geneva, and other U.S. ambassadors stationed in Geneva are the United States ambassador to United Nations and Other International Organizations in Geneva (head of the overall mission, and not to be confused with the more well-known United States ambassador to the United Nations stationed in New York), the United States ambassador to the World Trade Organization, and the United States ambassador to the Conference on Disarmament.

 The United Nations Commission on Human Rights was formed in April 1946 on a preliminary basis and then in January 1947 on a permanent basis.
 Former First Lady of the United States Eleanor Roosevelt was chosen as its first chair on both occasions.
 She played a major role in the formation and 1948 adoption of the Universal Declaration of Human Rights.
 She also served as the U.S. representative to the commission.
 In 1951 she relinquished the chair but stayed on as the U.S. representative to it.

 As with regular ambassadorial posts, nominations are made by the President of the United States and confirmation by the United States Senate is required.
 Commentary on people holding the post has often been linked with perceptions that the Commission on Human Rights was anti-U.S. and especially anti-Israel.
 The United States was voted off the commission for a period beginning in 2001.
-Later, the United States withdrew from the council in 2018, but rejoined it in 2021.
+Later, the United States withdrew from the council in 2018, rejoined it in 2021, and withdrew again in 2025.

 Besides Eleanor Roosevelt, the position has attracted some well-known Americans, including four past members of the United States Congress, one of whom, Geraldine Ferraro, had been her party's nominee for vice president.